 Anime & Manga

 - In the anime and manga series Blue Exorcist, there are the Eight Princes of Hell.
-So far, the only ones that have appeared are Amaimon (the Earth King) and Astaroth (the King of Rot).
-As Amaimon's older brother, Mephisto is one of the Princes, the King of Time.
+So far, the only ones that have appeared are Amaimon (the King of Earth) and Astaroth (the King of Rot).
+It later turns out that Amaimon's older brother Mephisto, actually Samael, is one of the Princes, the King of Time.
+Lucifer, the King of Light, later makes an appearance.
 Other demon princes have been named in supplementary material, but have yet to show up in the story.

 - Several Demon lords appear in Bastard!!.
 The demons have a hierarchy of nobility,with Satan being the top dog.
 Directly beneath him are the 7 demon kings,- Asmodeus,Astaroth,Baal,Beelzebub,Belial,Bilt & Paimon,among whom Beelzebub seems to be the one in charge.
 Further down the hierarchy,we have demons like Konron,who is a Viscount of Hell.